Related read: Lifestyle Changes To Make To Reach Your Savings Goals

 Financial regret 5: Not working with a financial advisor sooner

-Within the last year, I started working with a financial advisor.
-She helped me map out my short and long-term financial goals took a look at my overall financial picture and gave me recommendations on how to reach those goals.
-This has been helpful as I work to get my retirement savings back on track.
+When I started working with a financial advisor they helped me map out my short and long-term financial goals took a look at my overall financial picture and gave me recommendations on how to reach those goals.
+This has been helpful as I work to get my retirement savings back on track.I wish I had worked with a financial advisor sooner.
+Those who work with a financial advisor are able to replace up to 80% of their income in retirement versus those who don't.
+That’s a big difference.

 If you aren't working with a financial advisor you can find one by asking friends and family who they use.
-Or you can search The National Association of Personal Financial Advisors site
+Or you can search The National Association of Personal Financial Advisors site.

 Do you have any financial regrets?

-1. Sorry to hear that.
+ReplyDeleteSorry to hear that.
 Hopefully another opportunity will pop up.

 Delete